Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Foundry Fundamentals/S2 Foundry Fund Me/Lesson2.md

 9. And many more interesting things!

 - Until now, we talked a lot about `storage` and `state`, but we didn't delve into what they really mean.
 We will learn what all these means!
 We used this project before when we used `Remix`.

+## Fund Me
+- Going through the [repo](https://github.com/Cyfrin/foundry-fund-me-cu) we can see that our contract is in the src folder.
+Let's open FundMe.sol.
+As you can see we are employing some advanced tools/standard naming conventions: